 Sketchup is suitable for creating basic modeling designs, and you can visualize or experiment on some woodworking models.
 This woodworking software is for starters or people who are inexperienced with modeling.

 Fusion 360 offers a more advanced approach in creating 3D designs for 3D printing.
 Plus, it’s versatile.
 You can create 3D diagrams from 2D shapes with the tools and buttons on the layout.

 Because Sketchup isn’t a solid modeler, you’ll likely encounter more exporting errors for 3D printing than Fusion 360.

 Winner: Fusion 360

-As earlier stated in this Sketchup vs Fusion 360 comparison, Sketchup isn’t suitable for 3D printing.
-However, this doesn’t mean you can’t use the woodworking software with a 3D printer.
+As mentioned earlier in this Sketchup vs. Fusion 360 comparison, Sketchup is not specifically optimized for 3D printing.
+However, it doesn’t mean you cannot utilize this woodworking software with a 3D printer.